sthagen/foran/README.md

 ## Primary Source repository

+The primary source of `foran` lives somewhere on a mountain in Central Switzerland.
+But, we use decentralized version control (git), so any clone can become the source to everyone's benefit, no central only code.
+Anyway, the preferred public clones of `foran` are:

+* [on codeberg](https://codeberg.org/sthagen/foran) - a collaboration platform and git hosting for free and open source software, content and projects.
-The primary source repository of [foran is at sourcehut](https://git.sr.ht/~sthagen/foran) a collection of tools useful for software development.
+* [at sourcehut](https://git.sr.ht/~sthagen/foran) - a collection of tools useful for software development.

 ## Status